googlesamples/mlkit/ios/showcase/vision-showcase/README.md

 - Object detection and Tracking with custom TensorFlow Lite model:
   Search using a custom TensorFlow Lite model (Example used: Bird recognition model) to detect and recognize objects with a live camera view.
 This shows how to implement a visual search flow with a custom TensorFlow Lite model.

-## How to make contributions?
-Please read and follow the steps in the [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License
 © Google, 2020.
 Licensed under an [Apache-2](./LICENSE) license.